 No longer is economic success dependent on natural resources, manufacturing excellence, and scientific or technological prowess.
 Today, the terms of success revolve around an organization’s ability to mobilize, attract and retain creative human talent.
 Every competitive dimension depends on the creativity and ingenuity of the people that make up the organization.

-It is impossible to think of new ideas, creative and innovative solutions that defy old ways of doing things if we are afraid of making mistakes and are constantly worried about the real or perceived threat from a leadership style based on autocracy, coercion, and punishment.
-Leading a team of creative talent is very different from leading a factory line of workers who do similar tasks repetitively, or service staff who provide functional service.
+It is impossible to think of new ideas and creative and innovative solutions that defy old ways of doing things if we are afraid of making mistakes and constantly worry about the real or perceived threat from a leadership style based on autocracy, coercion, and punishment.
+Leading a team of creative talent is very different from leading a factory line of workers who do similar tasks repetitively or service staff who provide functional service.
 It simply does not work to command creativity!
 Can you imagine Mozart or Picasso being told to produce or told, “you are out!”

 Many of today’s leaders are still operating from this old leadership model.
 Leadership in the creative environment of the future requires a vastly different paradigm.
 Today’s new model involves partnership, cooperation, and team.
 It’s not about abandoning Position Power – it’s about adding, developing, and enhancing every individual in the organization’s Personal Power and working the agenda together in a partnership.

-The most significant difference between Position Power and Personal Power is that the former is handed over or given to a person, whereas the latter is developed through personal development and improving one’s ability to communicate, influence, and inspire actions from others.
+The most significant difference between Position Power and Personal Power is that the former is handed over or given to a person.
+In contrast, the latter is developed through personal development and improving one’s ability to communicate, influence, and inspire actions from others.